jkingportfolio/CI_PP3_Taco_Trailer/README.md

 ### Design Choices

-The app was designed with a clean simple design in mind. <>.
+This app was designed using Code Institutes Python Essentials Template.
+The template creates a command line interface within a blank page with a run button located above the command line interface.
+As this app is command line based, there is a simple design intent of a black background, white text and a yellow error message text. <>.

 ### Colours